LOVE HINA: CRIME AND PUNISHMENT

 "Yeah, you did good for once," the teen with the long black hair agreed, sparing the aggrieved-looking odango-haired blonde a look of approval before returning her gaze to Naru's confused face.

 "Hi.
-I'm Rei-san," she then declared to Naru in a friendly tone.
-"That's Usagi-san and Minako-san.
+I'm Rei," she then declared to Naru in a friendly tone.
+"My friends are Usagi-san and Minako-san.
 You were badly injured, but Usagi-san there saved you.
 And you are-?"

 "Um, h-hi!
 I'm Narusega – I mean, Naru!
 Please just call me Naru, okay?"

 Wow!
 This means that I'm still alive," Naru realized, her cheeks reddening with embarrassment at what she had just been thinking.
-So this isn't Heaven after all?
-Aheh-heh!
+So this isn't Heaven, after all?
+Eheh-heh!
 How silly of me to think that!
 Of course it isn't…!

 "Okay, sure," Rei softly and gently agreed, taking note of the momentary flash of evasiveness in the eyes of their suddenly wary-looking, and now also red-faced patient, and wondering why on both counts.
 "So, how are you feeling right now, Naru-san?"